Andriy-Kond/making-token/readme.md

-# Example of hashing password by bcrypt
+# Example of creating token and compare incoming token with db key